Nikon D7500 vs Panasonic GM5

 It is notable that the D7500 has a microphone port, which is missing on the GM5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The D7500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the GM5 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the GM5 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the GM5 from Panasonic.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Nikon D7500 and the Panasonic GM5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.